enisn/UraniumUI/docs/en/infrastructure/UraniumContentPage.md

     </uranium:UraniumContentPage>
 ```

+### IPageAttachment
+`IPageAttachment` is an interface and contains 2 members that you should implement.

+- `OnAttached(UraniumContentPage attachedPage)`: A mothod that is executed right after attachment is added to the page.
+You can use this method to initialize your attachment.

+- `AttachmentPosition`: A property you should return either of `Front` or `Behind` enum value.
+This property determines the position of the attachment.
+  - `Front`: The attachment will be rendered at the front.
+  - `Behind`: The attachment will be rendered at the back of the entire page.
+In the **behind** case, your attachment will not be appeared, you should make something with the main page content like making it transparent or slide it away according to your logic.

 ### Creating an attachment

 You can either create an attachment with XAML or C# code.

 - Creating a simple Floating Action Button attachment
 ```csharp